 DOING THE HARD WORK

 Next we need to re-assess the way we view pain and physical symptoms.
 For example, instead of running to the medicine cabinet to rid ourselves of discomfort at the first sign of a problem, it’s important to take a beat and acknowledge the symptom first.
+Welcome the feedback.
 Just like any other relationship we have in our lives, we must try to understand what is at the heart of the discomfort if we are going to keep it from reoccurring.
 It may be reflecting deep internal conflict, tension, anxiety or disharmony.
-It is certainly trying to help us learn something about ourselves.
+It is certainly trying to help us learn something about ourselves or prevent more serious disease from occurring.
 By taking the time to do the hard work of self-assessment, we can uncover the cause and take steps to resolve the symptoms at their core.
-Making complete transformational health changes are next to impossible without engaging the mind’s influence in the process.
+Without taking this necessary step, making complete transformational health changes are next to impossible.

 CHANGING YOUR MINDSET

 The third part of the process is understanding that we are meant to be healthy and happy despite past health history.
 The mind and the body are in constant communication with each other.
 The body perceives the universe through the five senses and sends messages to the mind about it.
 The mind then interprets the perceptions according to beliefs, which are often based upon past experiences.
 Finally, the body reacts in the way that it feels appropriate.